-Director Michael Bay spoke briefly at the Consumer Electronics Show (CES), to talk about the new large screen curved displays from Samsung.
+Director Michael Bay spoke briefly at the Consumer Electronics Show (CES) yesterday, to talk about the new large screen curved displays from Samsung.
 The talk was streamed live.
 Michael was supposed to read from a downstage monitor (DSM.)
 Apparently, when Bay jumped ahead in his script, the teleprompter operator tried to find a place for Michael to regain sync.
 After a few moments of uncomfortable ad libs, Michael apologized and left the stage.
 Many people have since commented that they recognized the signs of a panic attack.
 Watch this video, then I’ll talk about how to prevent something like this unfortunate experience.

 I’ve been teleprompting live events like these for over 20 years.
 Since I don’t know the teleprompter operator at the venue, I can’t speak to what actually happened.
 However, in my experience, many things can prevent this.
 The first, is to do at least two full length rehearsals.
-When you’re dealing with high level celebrities, their assistants and schedules often leave little or no time for these rehearsals.
+When you’re dealing with high level celebrities, their assistants and schedules often leave little time for these rehearsals.
 People assume that speaking on stage using a teleprompter is easy and may decide to just “wing it.”
-A full rehearsal covers everything a speaker does on stage: their walk-on music, roll-in videos, moving lights, their script start to finish, their slides, plus interacting other speakers or any objects on stage like the monitors here.
+A full rehearsal covers everything a speaker does on stage: their walk-on music, roll-in videos and moving lights, their script start to finish, their slides, plus interacting other speakers or any objects on stage like the monitors here.
 Full rehearsals are critical for situations like this where Michael Bay was reading what someone else wrote.

 Have someone who knows the teleprompter script at your side

 Because the DSM teleprompter equipment only displays a portion of the entire script, the speaker is reliant on the teleprompter operator to show the current lines.
-When we do these shows like this, usually after rehearsal, we’ll be very familiar with the script and can recognize when the presenter jumps off script to ad lib.
+When we do these shows like this, usually after rehearsal, we’ll be very familiar with the script and can recognize when people jump off script to ad lib.
 We’ll wait and then when they begin reading again, we start scrolling the script again in sync with them.
 However, there are some shows where the script is complicated, the content confusing, or where there are many speakers.
 In these cases we get either an assistant or someone from the client’s team who will sit next to us.
 Having someone who really knows the script and product (or even the speaker) can help in deciding when to move forward.